 Know when to draw the line between helping and doing the work for them.
 Kids need to believe they are capable.
 Might they need help safely searching the Internet for research?
 OK to help.
 Crafting their whole project or typing up their paper?
 Not OK.

 My girls aren’t writing papers just yet, but I still cringe at the “All About Me” poster I spent hours on for my oldest’s preschool class.
-She didn’t help me with it – like at all – not even picking the pictures I printed out.
-Essentially her preschool poster was all about me, not her.
+She didn’t help me with it—like at all—not even picking the pictures I printed out.
+Essentially her preschool poster was all about my perception of her.
 For pre-K, she made her own poster, drawing pictures, cutting out photos, and glue-sticking them on construction paper.
+It includes a giant photo of bacon.
 Guess which one we both like more?

 When it’s time for the school fundraiser